Robinpig/Note/docs/CS/DB/MySQL/MySQL.md

 Isolation level

 - Read uncommitted
-- Read committed default in Oracle SQL server
+- Read committed default in Oracle SQL server, only see committed data from other transactions
-- Repetable read **default level in MySQL**
+- Repetable read **default level in MySQL**, and use MVCC avoid Phantom read
 - Serializable